muktoakash/Learning-web-HTML5-CSS-Javascript/readme.md

    - [x] buy a domain name: muktoakash.ca
    - [x] host the website: using hostinger
 2. Learn how to properly build websites
-  - [x] create a template that I can use in the future (bento box template, but also planning on using bootstrap)
+  - [x] create a template that I can use in the future (bento box template, but also using bootstrap)
   - [ ] try to incorporate other things such as Python3, etc. Update: currently planning on using django.

 ## Learning Resources: